Barry Westwood

 Barry Westwood (7 September 1927 – 3 July 2011) was an English presenter and producer at ITV franchise Southern Television from 1959 until 1981.
-For most of that time, he was the front-man of Day by Day, the station's evening news magazine, notable for its on-screen harmonious camaraderie.
+For most of that time, he was the front-man of Day by Day, the station's evening news magazine.

-Other notable series include; The Race Apart, Afloat and The Barry Westwood Talkabout.
+He was also in The Race Apart, Afloat and The Barry Westwood Talkabout.

-Known affectionately as "Mr Southern Television", he retired and up until his death resided in Buckinghamshire.
+Known affectionately as "Mr. Southern Television", he retired.
+Up until his death, he resided in Buckinghamshire.

 He died in hospital on 13 July 2011 at the age 83.